Can't Get Enough (Jennifer Lopez song): Promotion

 Atlanta rapper Latto (pictured) features on the remix and second music video.

-Aside from performing "Can't Get Enough" live at her wedding to Affleck in August 2022, Lopez teased the single with snippets and guerrilla-style social media posts, including a video of her walking and dancing to song along with its announcement on November 27 and on January 2, a video of Lopez and Enola Bedard dancing to a mash-up of "Can't Get Enough" and "Jiggie Woogie" by Baby Lawd and D-Legend.
+Aside from performing "Can't Get Enough" live at her wedding to Affleck in August 2022, Lopez teased the single with snippets and guerrilla-style social media posts, including a video of her walking and dancing to song along with its announcement on November 27 and on January 2, a video of Lopez and Énola Bédard dancing to a mash-up of "Can't Get Enough" and "Jiggie Woogie" by Baby Lawd and D-Legend.
 On January 19, a Dolby Atmos commercial starring Lopez and featuring "Can't Get Enough" was released, promoting both the single and wider album's release in the Dolby sound format.
 The commercial was directed by Colin Tilley.
 On February 3, 2024, she performed the song on Saturday Night Live, where she was joined by surprise guests Latto and Redman.
 The latter rapped his own new verse, adding to Latto's verse on the remix.
 People magazine wrote that Lopez looked "every inch the pop superstar" and "showcased her impressive dancing skills" during the performance.